thesunnycode/android-lab/Lab02LifecycleDemo/README.md

 - App closed via Back button — `onPause → onStop → onDestroy`
 - The **customized Toast** widget displaying **Name & USN**
 - **Logcat** (filtered by tag `LifecycleDemo`) confirming every transition in real time

-If the video doesn't render above, it's also available directly in the repo: [`screenshots/LIFECYCLE DEMO.mp4`](screenshots/LIFECYCLE%20DEMO.mp4)

 ## Conclusion
 This experiment helped understand how an Android Activity transitions through its lifecycle states in response to user actions.
 Combining Toast (for immediate, visible feedback) with Logcat (for a complete, reliable record) showed that not every lifecycle callback is safely observable on screen — `onStop` and `onDestroy` fire after the app is no longer in the foreground, so Logcat remains the dependable source of truth for the full transition sequence.